 dont' panic we're from poland

-The project is co-organised by the Adam Mickiewicz Institute as part of POLSKA 100, the international cultural programme marking the centenary of Poland’s regained independence.
+The project is co-organised by the Adam Mickiewicz Institute as part of the international cultural programme marking the centenary of Poland’s regained independence.
 Financed by the Ministry of Culture and National Heritage of the Republic of Poland as part of the multi-annual NIEPODLEGŁA programme 2017–2022.

 Source: Jazztopad Festival press release